davidlougheed/strkit/docs/caller_catalog.md

   * Locus coordinates are 0-based and half-open (start is inclusive, end is exclusive)
   * The locus motif (either plain, or as part of a [more complex locus description](#specifying-a-custom-locus-id)) must come **last** in the row, but *any number of fields* can separate the end position and the motif.

+Note that as with the second locus in this example ([the CANVAS-causing expansion in RFC1](https://strchive.org/loci/canvas_rfc1/)), motifs can be specified with [IUPAC code](https://www.bioinformatics.org/sms/iupac.html), allowing multiple motif matching.

 As a result, STRkit can take myrid different TSV-type catalog formats as input, including those produced from the TRF UCSC browser track, or for GangSTR, or for Straglr.